 - You would need to apply for Doctorate Level and get admission as per the merit.

 The subjects at different level remain the same.
 The difference is in the depth of the topics.
-You will be taught Mathematics, Physics, Chemistry, Mechanics of Solid, Computers, Material Science, Polymer Science, Production Process, Environmental Science, Polymer Physics, Fluid Mechanics, Plastic Materials, Compounding, Moulding Process, Mould Manufacturing, Plastic Testing and a lot of other subjects.
+You will be taught Mathematics, Physics, Chemistry, Mechanics of Solid, Computers, Material Science, Polymer Science, Production Engineering, Environmental Science, Polymer Physics, Fluid Mechanics, Plastic Materials, Compounding, Moulding Process, Mould Manufacturing, Plastic Testing and a lot of other subjects.

 For the Bachelor Level course, there are multiple options available.
 We have listed the course details in the points below.